-- 6. For purposes of the ISAs (UK and Ireland), the following terms have the meanings attributed below: - (a) Auditor's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the auditor to assist the auditor in obtaining sufficient appropriate audit evidence.
-An auditor's expert may be either an auditor's internal expert (who is a partner3 or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external expert.
-(Ref: Para.
-A1-A3)
+- 6. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Auditor's expert An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the auditor to assist the auditor in obtaining sufficient appropriate audit evidence.
+An auditor's expert may be either an auditor's internal expert (who is a partner3 or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external

-1 ISA (UK and Ireland) 220, "Quality Control for an Audit of Financial Statements," paragraphs A10, A20-A22.
+1 ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements, paragraphs A10, A20-A22.

-2 ISA (UK and Ireland) 500, "Audit Evidence," paragraphs A34-A48.
+2 ISA (UK) 500, Audit Evidence, paragraphs A34-A48.